YouTube Privacy Guidelines

 How does YouTube determine if content should be removed for a privacy violation?

-For content to be considered for removal, an individual must be uniquely identifiable by image, voice, full name, government identification number, bank account number, contact information (e.g. home address, email address), or other uniquely identifiable information.
-We also take public interest, newsworthiness, and consent into account when determining if content should be removed for a privacy violation.
+For content to be considered for removal, an individual must be uniquely identifiable and the complaint we received from that individual, or their legal representative, must uniquely identify the individual by a combination of image, voice, full name, government identification number, bank account number, contact information (e.g. home address, email address), or other uniquely identifiable information.
+We also take into account public interest, newsworthiness, consent, and whether the information is otherwise publicly available when determining if content should be removed for a privacy violation.
 YouTube reserves the right to make the final determination of whether a violation of its privacy guidelines has occurred.

 What does uniquely identifiable mean?

 To be considered uniquely identifiable, there must be enough information in the video that allows others to recognize you.
-Please note that just because you can identify yourself within the video, it does not mean you are uniquely identifiable to others.
+Note that just because you can identify yourself within the video, it does not mean you're uniquely identifiable to others.
 A first name without additional context or a fleeting image, for example, would not likely qualify as uniquely identifiable.

 How YouTube's privacy process works

-If a privacy complaint is filed, YouTube may provide the uploader an opportunity to remove or edit the private information within their video.
-We issue notification of the potential violation and provide the uploader 48 hours to take action on the complaint.
+If a privacy complaint is filed, YouTube may give the uploader an opportunity to remove or edit the private information within their video.
+We issue notification of the potential violation and give the uploader 48 hours to act on the complaint.
 If the uploader removes the video during these 48 hours, the complaint filed will be closed.
 If the potential privacy violation remains on the site after 48 hours, the YouTube Team will then review the complaint.

-Our Privacy Complaint Process also accounts for cases that warrant urgent removal of contact or financial data.
+Our Privacy Complaint Process also accounts for cases that warrant urgent removal of personal or financial data.

 Reporting a privacy violation

 To file a privacy complaint, start the Privacy Complaint Process.
 As the complainant, your privacy is respected in this process.
 At no point will your identity or contact information be released to the uploader without your consent.
-Our communications to you about this process will be sent to the email address you provide to us.
-Add email@example.com to your spam filter to ensure you receive these messages.
+Our communications to you about this process will be sent to the email address you give to us.
+Add email@example.com to your spam filter to make sure you get these messages.

 First-party claims are required.